seng637-Winter/seng637-a4-CA-Proc/seng637-a4-team_5.md

 # Comments/feedback on the assignment itself
 The GUI testing portion of this lab provided a great opportunity to write tests for common user interfaces, and learn how tools like Selenium may be used to automate tests for a large, professional website with many functionalities.

+For the mutant testing, once again we had issues with building upon previously completed tests - primarily due to the different dependency versions that were provided in the previous assignments.
+For example, for Assignment 4, we needed to include the hamcrest .jar files from both A2 and A3, as they have different versions and include some different functions.
+This is true for a number of other dependencies.
+It may be of use to update the course material to provide common versions of the libraries for all of the assignments.